RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `config_dir`
 required: No
 default value: `/etc/redhawk`
-description: Full path to the directory that has the AdminService configuration files.
+description: Full path to the directory containing the AdminService configuration files.

 parameter: `defaults_dir`
 required: No
 default value: `init.d`
-description: Relative path from `config_dir` to the directory that has the AdminService `*.defaults` configuration files.
+description: Relative path from `config_dir` to the directory containing the AdminService `*.defaults` configuration files.

 parameter: `domains_dir`
 required: No
 default value: `domains.d`
-description: Relative path from `config_dir` to the directory that has the Domain Manager `.ini` configuration files.
+description: Relative path from `config_dir` to the directory containing the Domain Manager `.ini` configuration files.

 parameter: `nodes_dir`
 required: No
 default value: `nodes.d`
-description: Relative path from `config_dir` to the directory that has the Device Manager `.ini` configuration files.
+description: Relative path from `config_dir` to the directory containing the Device Manager `.ini` configuration files.

 parameter: `waveforms_dir`
 required: No
 default value: `waveforms.d`
-description: Relative path from `config_dir` to the directory that has the waveform `.ini` configuration files.
+description: Relative path from `config_dir` to the directory containing the waveform `.ini` configuration files.

 parameter: `umask`
 required: No